ryukau/UhhyouWebSynthesizers/docs/code_walkthrough.md

 - If a value is changed from DSP, then a slider receives a raw value, and converts it to a normalized value. (**Note**: UhhyouWebSynthesizers doesn't have this feature, but audio plugins sometimes deal with this case.)

 ### Randomization
+`loadJson` function in `common/parameter.js` might be a nice starting point.

 This section is about internals of randomiztion.
 User manual is separately available on `docs/randomization.md`.

 A set of randomiztion for all parameters is called "recipe" in this repository.
 There are 2 kinds of recipe: